Secretary: job description

 - prioritising workloads

 - implementing new procedures and administrative systems

-- liaising with relevant organisations
+- liaising with relevant organisations and clients

 - coordinating mail-shots and similar publicity tasks